bisos-pip/linkedinvcard/py3/README.rst

 Overview
 ========

-*bisos.linkedinVcard* takes contents of
+*bisos.myLinkedIn* takes contents of
 Basic\ :sub:`LinkedInDataExport`.zip and converts them to Vcards for your connections and then augments them.

-bisos.linkedinVcard is a python package that uses the `PyCS-Framework <https://github.com/bisos-pip/pycs>`__ for adoption and adaptation of **linkedinVcard** to python and PyCS-Framework.
+bisos.myLinkedIn is a python package that uses the `PyCS-Framework <https://github.com/bisos-pip/pycs>`__ for adoption and adaptation of **linkedinVcard** to python and PyCS-Framework.
 It is a BISOS-Capability and a Standalone-BISOS-Package.